raphaelolu/Lloyds-Technical-Test/README.md

 Implement UI testing to cover the the hompage flow from list to detail view

 In the case of the Currency image service this should be injected in into the view model using it.
-However this approach was carried out everywhere else.
+However dependency injection  was carried out everywhere else.

 By raphael olumofe